 9. All agencies which provide a service to adults at risk have a duty to report any allegations or suspicions that an adult at risk is being abused in accordance with the Policy and Procedures for Safeguarding Adults at Risk.
-This places an individual responsibility on all members of staff and volunteers to report abuse as well as a responsibility of Headway North Cumbria as an organisation to ensure that all staff receive support and training in safeguarding adults' issues.
+This places an individual responsibility on volunteers to report abuse as well as a responsibility of Headway North Cumbria as an organisation to ensure that all volunteers receive support and training in safeguarding adults' issues.